 - Combine well and place in a baking dish (mine is 2 1/2 qt.).
 Cover with a lid or foil and bake for 30 minutes.

-- Remove cover, add one cup of stock, stir well, cover and return to oven for 10 more minutes.
+- Remove cover, drizzle one cup of stock over the stuffing, cover and return to oven for 10 more minutes.

 Notes: For more details on this recipe in my blog click here.